TuSimple/TuSimple-DUC/README.md

    python train_model.py ../configs/train/train_cityscapes.cfg
    ```

-   The paths/dirs in the ``.cfg`` file needs to be specified by the user.
+   The paths/dirs in the ``.cfg`` file need to be specified by the user.

 4. Testing